katesully/2800-202310-DTC08/README.md

 * We used Javascript, JQuery, and CSS.
 * We used Figma for our ideation (using a figjam board) and for clickable wireframes.
 * We used VS Code version 1.74.2 to work locally on the project.
+* We used cyclic to host our app.
 * Here are the npm packages we used and their versions:
 ├── axios@1.4.0
 ├── bcrypt@5.1.0